NCTRC provides a wide range of professional services to ensure both the quality of the CTRS credential and protection of the consumer.

 Each CTRS is required to recertify every five years.
 In order to recertify, the CTRS must chose one of two options from the NCTRC Recertification Components.

-Individual CTRSs who have extensive experience and expertise in a given area of TR practice are eligible to apply for NCTRC Specialty Certification.
+Individual CTRSs who have extensive experience and expertise in a given area of TR practice are eligible to apply for NCTRC Specialization Areas.
 The attainment of advanced knowledge and skill is acquired via several methods including education programs, training focused upon specific skills or diagnostic populations, and the successful acquisition of expert skills that have been mastered over a substantial period of practice.
-The primary purpose of NCTRC Specialty Certification is to acknowledge the CTRS whose practice has reached an advanced professional level, and to provide formal recognition of competence beyond the CTRS credential.
-Applicants who have met the specific requirements may apply for specialty certification at any time during the certification cycle.
-More >
+The primary purpose of NCTRC Specialization Areas is to acknowledge the CTRS whose practice has reached an advanced professional level, and to provide formal recognition of competence beyond the CTRS credential.
+Applicants who have met the specific requirements may apply for specialization at any time during the certification cycle.
+More

 Verification and Monitoring Services